 You can have also single and double allowing you to pump one or two breasts at the same time.
 You find them in plugs or batteries.

 Manual breast pump

-This one requires your strength to squeeze the lever in order to create suction to express your milk.
+This one requires your strength to squeeze the lever to create suction to express your milk.

 The advantages are: quieter, smaller and cheaper, perfect for trips and casually pumping on the go.